 Kirby: Canvas Curse features additional gameplay modes on top of the main quest.

-- The Rainbow Road mode allows you to revisit each stage in the game in a different manner than that of the main game mode--provided you've unlocked said stages with the medals you've earned.
-Each of the stages allows you to earn up to six medals (three per sub-mode) as follows:
+The Rainbow Road mode allows the player to revisit each stage in the game in a different manner than that of the main game mode--provided they have unlocked said stages with the medals they have earned.
+Each of the stages allows the player to earn up to six medals (three per sub-mode) as follows:

-- Time Trial -- This sub-mode requires you to get from your starting point to the exit as quickly as possible, and by any means necessary.
-It judges you on nothing but how long it takes.
+- Time Trial: This sub-mode requires the player to get from their starting point to the exit as quickly as possible, and by any means necessary.
+It judges the player on nothing but how long it takes.
 There are three benchmark times to beat, with each time counting for an additional medal.
-(In other words, if you manage to make it to the exit faster than the quickest benchmark on your first try, you get all three possible medals instantly.)
+(In other words, if they manage to make it to the exit faster than the quickest benchmark on their first try, they get all three possible medals instantly.)

-- Line Trial -- This sub-mode requires you to get from your starting point to the exit by drawing as little as possible.
-You're given a large "ink bucket" with which to draw (that depletes as you draw, naturally), and you're judged on how much ink you have left by the time you reach the exit.
-The solution often lies in absorbing powers around you and being intimately familiar with Kirby's physics to propel him the farthest distance with the smallest amount of ink.
+- Line Trial: This sub-mode requires the player to get from the starting point to the exit by drawing as little as possible.
+They are given a large "ink bucket" with which to draw (that depletes as the player draws, naturally), and they are judged on how much ink they have left by the time they reach the exit.
+The solution often lies in absorbing powers around Kirby and being intimately familiar with Kirby's physics to propel him the farthest distance with the smallest amount of ink.

-- The Subgame mode allows you to partake in diversions that mimic the Boss Encounters from the main game.
+The Subgame mode allows the player to partake in diversions that mimic the Boss Encounters from the main game.
 Scoring an "A" rank or above in each game results in a medal.

-- Block Attack -- This Subgame has you breaking bricks, Arkanoid-style, by drawing launching pads for Kirby to bounce off of.
-Along the way, you'll have to avoid and/or defeat enemy critters who line the alley.
+- Block Attack: This Subgame has the player breaking bricks, Arkanoid-style, by drawing launching pads for Kirby to bounce off of.
+Along the way, Kirby will have to avoid and/or defeat enemy critters who line the alley.

-- Cart Run -- This Subgame has you racing against King Dedede in a mine cart, which you steer by guiding a marker up or down with your stylus.
-You'll need to avoid obstacles such as spikes and enemies while guiding Kirby into fruit bonuses, which increase his speed.
+- Cart Run: This Subgame has Kirby racing against King Dedede in a mine cart, which the player steers by guiding a marker up or down with the stylus.
+The player will need to avoid obstacles such as spikes and enemies while guiding Kirby into fruit bonuses, which increase his speed.

-- Paint Panic -- This Subgame has you playing a more frenetic, involved version of what is basically Connect-the-Dots, following what the "artist" draws.
-Each miss will send an enemy closer and closer to you.
-Passing this section thrusts you into a final segment where you have to tap flashing blocks as quickly as possible.
+- Paint Panic: This Subgame has Kirby playing a more frenetic, involved version of what is basically Connect-the-Dots, following what the "artist" draws.
+Each miss will send an enemy closer and closer to Kirby.
+Passing this section thrusts Kirby into a final segment where the player has to tap flashing blocks as quickly as possible.